-SMP AE's liquidity is monitored by means of the continuous assessment and liquidity reporting of the anticipated incoming payments and necessary cash outflows.
+SMP's liquidity is monitored by means of the continuous assessment and liquidity reporting of the anticipated incoming payments and necessary cash outflows.
 Currency-related risks with respect to both customers and suppliers are largely avoided by concluding contracts in euros.
-The only applicable interest rate fluctuation risks relate to the variable-interest factoring agreements, but these are not significant.
-Interest and exchange rate risks are monitored by the Treasury unit in partnership with the Regional Chairman Offices of the Motherson Group, and any identified risks are hedged in a targeted manner in the event of future necessity.
+The agreement of fixed interest rates for the entire duration of the most important lease agreements reduces the risks of interest rate fluctuations.
+The only applicable interest rate fluctuation risks therefore relate to the variable-interest factoring agreements, but these are not significant.
+Interest and exchange rate risks are monitored by the Treasury unit of SMP in partnership with the Regional Chairman Offices of the Motherson Group, and any identified risks are hedged in a targeted manner in the event of future necessity.